djgroen/student-resources/docs/flee-par-couple.rst

 - How to run a coupled simulation, with a microscale and macroscale migration model.
 - How to run a coupled simulation, with Flee and a conflict evolution model

-Because this tutorial is so brief, we will focus primarily on just running basic versions of each type, so that you get a rough idea how these things would work on your local machine.
+We will focus primarily on just running basic versions of each type, so that you get a rough idea how these things would work on your local machine.

+_Although this tutorial is brief, it may still be difficult to get everything working in 30 minutes, so feel free to pick your favourite subsection and start with that._

 ------------
 Requirements